 The General Studies major allows students to draw from various disciplines that provide a body of knowledge appropriate to an identified area of interest (for example, an aspect of culture, a historical period, or a geographical location).
 The interdisciplinary approach emphasizes analysis and synthesis of diverse theory and practice.

-The student who graduates with a major in General Studies will be able to www.asia.umuc.edu 87
+The student who graduates with a major in General Studies should be able to